 A profile that builds over 10 interactions is more complete and accurate than a long form that 80% of people abandon.

-The solution: Start with email only.
+Mistake 2: Asking for Too Much Too Soon.
+Long registration forms kill conversion.
+The solution: start with email only.
 Build the profile through ongoing interaction.
 Each additional piece of data should come with its own value exchange.

 This timeline assumes a focused effort.
 Complex organizations or extensive legacy systems may need longer, but momentum matters—a 90-day target keeps the project from drifting.